1 (866) 749 4445

 Parents who choose to talk with their children may also have better results.
 Although Iowan teen Allison Momany told U.S. News and World Report that she found the camera system helpful in limiting some of her poor driving habits, studies show that the majority of teens benefit from chats with parents about driving habits and potential safety issues.

-One alternative that might pop up that splits the difference between the expensive monitoring systems and the less electronic method of frequent conversations after driving school
+One alternative that might pop up that splits the difference between the expensive monitoring systems and the less electronic method of frequent conversations after

 is cell phone-based software.
 Since using cell phones can cause a substantial number of accidents, several developers have put out products that use GPS signals to shut down the cell phone's ability to get past the menu.
 They generally cost 20 to 30 dollars and are available through a variety of online outlets.